pda0/ngplus/README.md

 # Nearest goals

-- Switch RTL units to OBJFPC mode.
+- Switch RTL units to OBJFPC mode. (almost done)
-- Add RTL's IFDEFs (FPU / SYSINLINE / etc).
+- Add RTL's IFDEFs (FPU / SYSINLINE / etc). (almost done)
 - Refactor System.Hash unit to allow engines can be connected as external units.

+# Todo
+- More tests for T*StringHelper.CopyTo, because delphi version have no range checks but my one have.
+- More tests for T*StringHelper.DeQuotedString (empty, invalid, double quotes at start, doublequoted)